-- The Show Switch command displays the available firmware versions and the currently active version. - After running the Fallback command, reset the switch for the firmware to be in effect.
+- · The Show Switch command displays the available firmware versions and the currently active version. - · After running the Fallback command, reset the fibre channel switch module for the firmware to be in effect.

 The following is an example of the Fallback command.